Andruew Tang: Professional wrestling career

-In 2014 Tang teamed with Trexxus forming a tag team known as Onslaught.
-The duo would win the inaugural SPW Tag Team Championship, defeating MK & Affi at SPW: Breakthrough.
-Onslaught would defend their title against Bit Man and Ho Ho Lun at SPW Prove 3.
-On 10 May 2015, Onslaught was forced to relinquish their tag team championships due to Trexxus's national service commitments.Tang was the inaugural SPW Southeast Asian Champion, after beating Arsenal Affi in a match in October 2015.
+Championship reigns (2015–2020)

+Tang was the inaugural SPW Southeast Asian Champion, after beating Arsenal Affi in a match in October.
+Tang would lose his AWGC title to Jason Lee in December.
 Tang would hold the title until March 2016, where he would lose to Masa Takanashi.
 In May 2016, Tang would defeat CIMA and Takanashi to win back his title, becoming the first two-time SEA champion.
 Eventually, Tang would become the head coach of SPW, while Koryagin would focus more towards the business side.
 Onslaught would be joined by Destroyer Dharma, who become an ally of Tang.

 In 2017, tensions would rise with his tag team partner, Trexxus.
 The two faced each other in January, and Tang lost his SEA title to Trexxus at SPW Unchained In Changi.
-He spent the next two years facing wrestlers from all over the world including Pete Dunne, Tajiri and Rene Dupree.
+Following this, Tang would begin teaming with only Dharma to represent Onslaught.
+In October 2017, Tang lost to then NXT UK Champion Pete Dunne in the main event.
+After the match, Dunne stated that he would return for a rematch Tang defeated Rene Dupree at SPW Relentless.
+Dunne returned to SPW in 2018 to face Tang, however appearing with Wolfgang and Mark Davis.
+The trio would be defeated by Andruew Tang, Kaiser Trexxus and Aiden Rex in a 3 on 3 match.

 In 2019, Tang was invited as one of three Singaporean wrestlers, alongside Kaiser Trexxus and Alexis Lee, to take part in a WWE tryout.
 Only Trexxus was selected after the tryouts.
 In May, Tang would win the SEA title for the third time, defeating Lokomotiv, Jake De Leon and Trexxus, at SPW Atonement.
-During that year he would take part in a 6-man tag team match alongside Trexxus, and Da Butcherman where they would face Cima, Shaolin Monk and world-renowned wrestler, Kenny Omega at SPW Klash of Kings.
+Tang would lose to T-Hawk in July.
+Later that year he would take part in a 6-man tag team match alongside Trexxus, and Da Butcherman where they would face Cima, Shaolin Monk and world-renowned wrestler, Kenny Omega at SPW Klash of Kings.

+In November, Tang lost to Tajiri in a singles match.
+Tang held the belt until eventually losing to Shaukat in January 2020, in a winner-take-all match where Shaukat's MYPW World-To-Regional Title was also on the line.